bbauska/JS-Basics-Unlock/README.md

 follow:</p>

 -   Use descriptive and meaningful names that clearly indicate what data the variable represents.
-For example, use userName instead of str\' or ^q^ n![](./images/media/image10.jpg){width="0.20837707786526685in" height="0.26048665791776027in"}
+For example, use userName instead of str' or ^q^ n![](./images/media/image10.jpg){width="0.20837707786526685in" height="0.26048665791776027in"}

--   Stick to camelCase for variable names (e.g., \* userProfile isLoading ).
+-   Stick to camelCase for variable names (e.g., * userProfile isLoading ).

--   For const\* variables that hold constant values, it\'s common to use UPPER_CASE with underscores (e.g.,
+-   For const* variables that hold constant values, it's common to use UPPER_CASE with underscores (e.g.,

 <!-- ![](./images/media/image11.jpg){width="5.209426946631671e-2in" height="7.293635170603674e-2in"}  -->
 MAX_USERS ,
 <!-- ![](./images/media/image12.jpg){width="1.5211472003499562in" height="0.29174540682414696in"} ).  -->

--   Avoid using JavaScript reserved words (like new \'class function \' ) as variable names.
+-   Avoid using JavaScript reserved words (like new 'class function ' ) as variable names.

 <!-- ![](./images/media/image13.jpg){width="9.376968503937008e-2in" height="2.083880139982502e-2in"}  -->